Yena-Park/TIL/JAVA/Sheridan/JAVA1/MAR21.md

   System.out.println("Method2");
 }
 ```
-In your main mothod print Hello.
+In your main method print Hello.
 And in your own custom method ask user to enter his/her name and print it.
 Call the custo method from  main method.
 ---------------------------------------------------------------------------------------------------------------------------
 ```java
 import java.util.Scanner;